 Rosanna is a treatment provider and evaluator for Early Intervention, treatment provider for CPSE, and CSE.
 She also provides Private PT evaluations, treatment, and detailed home exercise programs.
 Rosanna also speaks Taishanese and Cantonese.

 Marta has worked with children in a therapeutic nursery, preschool, pediatric therapy clinic, schools, and home based settings.
-She is an approved provider of Early Intervention services and evaluations (home-based only), as well as an independent provider of OT for the NYC Board of Education, and as such can provide clinic and home based related services.
-She began doing so in home settings, and has now expanded her practice to the clinic in order to provide holistic care along with other related practitioners.
+She is an approved provider of Early Intervention services and evaluations, as well as an independent provider of OT for the NYC Board of Education, and as such can provide related services to preschool and school-aged children.
+She began doing so in home settings, and has now expanded her practice to the clinic in order to provide holistic care along with other clinicians.
 She is passionate about working with children of all ages and abilities to reach their full potential and live their lives to the fullest, with a focus on treating the whole child.
 Her love of OT began when working in South Florida with children with special needs in summer and day camps.
 Marta strives to address what matters most to children and their families by always engaging in family-centered practice.
 Marta is bilingual as she is fluent in both English and Spanish.
 Please click here to read parent testimonials.

 Natalie is trained in PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets), DIR-Floortime, and oral-motor therapy techniques.
 She also has experience treating pediatric feeding disorders using a language- and sensory-based approach.
 Additionally, Natalie has developed and programmed alternative and augmentative communication (AAC) systems and devices, ranging from PECS (Picture Exchange Communication Systems) to iPads (Proloquo2Go, My Choice Boards) to dedicated devices (ProxTalker, Dynavox).
 Through her years working as an assistant kindergarten teacher in the public schools, she has extensive experience supporting children as they develop early literacy skills and phonemic awareness, and is trained in the Wilson Fundations Language Basics program.
 Natalie has a long history working with children prior to becoming a speech-language pathologist, as an assistant kindergarten teacher, classroom assistant, and one-to-one aide in various special-needs schools and recreational programs in the Westchester-Manhattan area, including the NYC and Ardsley public schools, Learning Spring Elementary, and the Parkside School.